 Property Taxes Eagle County 101:

-The Eagle County assessor is required to determine the market value of your property as of June 30, 2014 using comparable property sales or “comparables” for the previous 18 month period ending on that date.
-The assessor then must time adjust the data in order to determine the value on June 30, 2014 even if a given comparable was sold, for example, six months prior to that date and was in a period of inflation (appreciation).
+Your property was valued as it existed on January 1 of the current year.
+The Eagle County assessor is required to use comparable sales data from the 24-month period ending June 30, 2016 to determine the value.
+If data is insufficient during this time period, then the assessor may use data from the five-year period ending June 30, 2016.
+Normally only two years back is warranted.
+The assessor then must time adjust the data in order to determine the value on January 1, 2017 even if a given comparable was sold, for example, six months prior to that date and was in a period of inflation (appreciation).
 Trending data helps the assessor make an adjustment to reflect those changes.
-Additionally, if the assessor has inadequate comparables in that 18 month period then he can use data as far back as five years in order to have sufficient data.
-Normally only two years back is warranted.

 Once the assessor determines the market value of your property it is multiplied by the Assessment Percentage to come up with your Assessed Value.
 The Assessment Percentage is the amount of property tax burden that is allocated to residential real estate (as opposed to commercial and other property types).
 The allocation is currently 7.96%.
 Once each property’s assessed value is determined, it should not change next year absent something unusual occurring like a major renovation.

 Market Value x Assessment Percentage = Assessed Value

 Note: This example is based on fake figures so don’t get worried about the amounts.

 The Assessed Value is what is multiplied by the mill levy to give you your actual tax assessment for the year.
 What is a Mill Levy?

 The mill levy is a calculation made by a specific taxing entity in order to raise an exact amount of revenue.
 If you don’t care how the Mill Levy for your property is calculated then just click here to go straight to read my blog on what to review to help decide if you should consider protesting our property tax valuation.
 Just know that the Mill Levy is the amount that your Assessed Value is multiplied by to get your taxes for the year.